emicastro/blog/content/posts/hello/index.md

 - Connect with awesome people who is really passionate about Programming, Science and optimistic about the Future we can build.

 <br>
 I'm convinced that teaching is a great way to achieve mastery in any domain.

 In order to provide valuable content I must clarify my own understanding and find creative ways to explain things to make them enjoyable.
 It's a huge challenge that's worth facing.

-Gonna make it, can't give up now.
+Let's do this!

 <br>

 #### The Feedback Loop

 I expect you enjoy the content.
-In the best case scenario it will trigger some useful idea which you can apply to improve your daily life.
+In the best case scenario it will trigger some useful idea which you can apply to improve your daily life as a Software Engineer.

 Anyways, please be confident to send me your feedback if you like.
 I would enjoy to talk about the craft of programming in <a href="https://twitter.com/emicastroo" target="_blank" rel="noreferrer" alt="Emilio Castro's Twitter Account">**Twitter**</a> or by [**email**](mailto:hello@emicastro.com "Send me an email") if you prefer.